ian-lundy27/Workshop-Lab/README.md

 This class is designed to take in a file, and uses a buffered reader to convert all the text in the file into a String. *filepathToString* converts the file path into a File variable type, and from there *fileToString* reads the File to retrieve a String of all the text.

 ### Main
-Makes instances of the topic class for each of the three topics, and creates a basic user interface to interact and fetch information from the articles.
+Makes instances of the topic class for each of topics in the /library directory, and creates a basic user interface to interact and fetch information from the articles.
 Also provides an interface to add new topics, as well as new articles.
+Rediscovers the contents of /library after adding a new topic/article to keep the runtime of the application up to date.

 ### Future Refactoring